 Figure 1.
 Overview of the HPAI investigation in the Falklands. a.
-Map of sampled sites during both seasons with confirmed HPAI H5N1 cases or outbreaks reported. b.
-Chronology of visited sites during the 2023/2024 season with date of report of main cases of HPAI.
+Map of sampled sites during seasons 2022/2023 and 2023/2024; confirmed HPAI H5N1 cases or outbreaks are reported. b.
+Chronology of visited sites during the 2023/2024 season with dates of report of the main cases of HPAI.
 The first case was detected after the beginning of the sampling season.

 Results

 For our investigation, we targeted 15 species categorized into three groups based on their ecological traits relevant to HPAI exposure risks (Figure 2), representing the large majority of the avian biomass of the Falklands.
-For basal predators (albatrosses, prions, penguins and shags), which breed in colonies on land and feed on marine organisms at sea, we expected strong spatial structuration of exposure to H5Nx, with high exposure levels in patches subject to HPAI outbreaks, but low exposure levels otherwise.
+For marine meso predators (albatrosses, prions, penguins and shags), which breed in colonies on land and feed on marine organisms at sea, we expected strong spatial structuration of exposure to H5Nx, with high exposure levels in patches subject to HPAI outbreaks, but low exposure levels otherwise.
 For anatids (ducks and geese), which occupy scattered territories and feed on plants and algae on land and along the coast, we expected overall low exposure levels, with only individuals occupying territories close to affected basal predator colonies being exposed.
 Finally, for apex predators (giant petrels, skuas, gulls, sheathbills and striated caracaras), which feed and notably scavenge on the two other categories, we expected overall high levels of exposure, especially on affected islands.
-We sampled these species both before (summers 2012/2013, 2017/2018, 2018/2019 and 2022/2023) and after (summer 2023/2024) the detected incursion of HPAI in the archipelago, and from 14 islands over the archipelago, including sites with and without recorded cases (Figure 1a-b).
-We considered a total of 2,814 blood samples, for which we assessed the presence of antibodies against AIVs in general and H5 in particular as markers of exposure using commercial competitive enzyme-linked immunosorbent assays (ELISAs) targeting antibodies against the virus nucleoprotein or H5 hemagglutinin respectively.
+We sampled these species both before and after the detected incursion of HPAI in the archipelago (before: summers 2012/2013, 2017/2018, 2018/2019 and 2022/2023; after: summer 2023/2024), and from 14 islands over the archipelago, including sites with and without recorded cases (Figure 1a-b).
+We analysed a total of 2,814 blood samples, for which we assessed the presence of antibodies against AIVs in general and H5 in particular as markers of exposure using commercial competitive enzyme-linked immunosorbent assays (ELISAs) targeting antibodies against the virus nucleoprotein or H5 hemagglutinin respectively.
 All sampled individuals were apparently healthy at the time of sampling, except for two gentoo penguin chicks sampled during the HPAI outbreak of Sealion Island (south-east of the archipelago, Figure 1a).